navio/smallfetch/README.md

 # smallfetch

 This module is meant to reduce the configuration to interact with *Fetch*.
-> Minimal implementation of 200B ideal for Browsers or Node.
+> Tiny implementation of 200B ideal for Browsers or Node.
 * It sets headers by default to 'application/json'.
-* It receives a JS object stringify it and send it in the body.
+* It receives Object and stringify as body content for PUT/POST/PATCH.
 * It parses server response to JSON.
 * It throws a cachable error when the response is not in the range 200-299.

 Get - Query